What is Sleep Anxiety?

 - Make sure your bedroom is comfortable, cool and dark, and avoid spending time in your bedroom during the evening and daytime

-- Get into a routine where you do similar relaxing activities before bed
+- Get into a routine where you do some relaxing activities before bed, like reading a book or listening to music

-Have a notebook dedicated to your sleep, and use it every day to jot down the activities you were doing before bed, the thoughts and feelings you were experiencing, how you slept during the night and how many hours you managed to sleep for.
+Have a notebook dedicated to your sleep, and use it every day to jot down the activities you were doing before bed, the thoughts and feelings you were experiencing, how you slept during the night and how many hours you managed to sleep.

 This can help you to get a better understanding of your sleep pattern, what makes your anxiety worse, and what alleviates the anxious thoughts and feelings.
 This recognition can then help you to take steps to improve your sleep anxiety going forward.